-The council receives approximately 700 planning enforcement complaints each year.
-Considering the often lengthy and complex nature of planning enforcement investigations, and to make the best use of limited resources, it is necessary to give priority to those cases where the greatest harm is being caused.
-This is set out below in the Local Enforcement Plan which has categorised compliant types into four priority areas.
+The council recieves approximately 700 planning enforcement complaints each year.

+In light of the often lengthy and complex nature of planning enforcement investigations, and to make the best use of limited resources, it is necessary to give priority to those cases where the greatest harm is being caused.
 Priorities are directed by the significance and impact of the breach, the level of harm caused and the need to react expediently.